-Nupur Sanon Gets Emotional While Praising Her Sister Kriti Sanon After Watching Panipat!
+Nupur Sanon Gets Emotional While Praising Sister Kriti Sanon Post Watching Panipat!

 Nupur further wrote, "You have shined and how!!
 Your dedication, hardwork and sincerity is oozing out in every single frame.
 How beautifully and effortlessly did you get hold of the dialect, the era and the grace of Parvati Bai!
 I seriously couldn't believe you've grown so so so much as an actor!! ♥️♥️ You have looked flawless in every shot and yet I couldn't resist looking beyond your beautiful face because your acting looked way more flawless and beautiful.. all I could see was Parvati Bai. ♥️."

-Calling Panipat Kriti's best performance till date, Nupur wrote, "This is your BEST till date and I'm extremely proud of you.
+Calling Panipat, Kriti's best performance till date, Nupur wrote, "This is your BEST till date and I'm extremely proud of you.
 Please go watch #Panipat to learn and watch our history in a brilliantly layered and detailed way.
 Loved it!!
 (PS : This is not a biased sister talking.
 Watch it and try not falling in love with Parvati 😌)"

 Overwhelmed with Nupur's appreciation, Kriti also commented on her sister's post and wrote, "Nupssss!!!
 Thankkk u my baby!!
 You know u are my honest critic!!
 So it makes me happier! 😘🤗♥️ Muuuuahhhhhh."